-Let’s go back in time with these Baked Chicken Croquettes and other great old-time recipes for #SundaySupper Retro Food!
+Let’s go back in time with these Baked Chicken Croquettes made with Bechamel sauce and homemade chicken gravy, and other great old-time recipes for #SundaySupper Retro Food!

 I love cooking at old cookbooks, some of the recipes are so different than anything made today!
 So, of course, I love this weeks Retro Food theme, hosted by Heather from Hezzi-D’s Books and Cooks.
 I also love this recipe!
 I grew up eating chicken croquettes, but they weren’t homemade, they were the frozen, store-bought kind.
 After I got married I looked for them in a few local grocery stores, and nobody carried them anymore.
 I started making my own, and must have made them at least twenty times, but as I got busier with the blog and my family, I forgot about them.
 Well, that and my mother-in-law’s grocery store started carrying them sometimes and my husband would pick them up for me.
 Not the same as my homemade croquettes, but lack of time…yada, yada…

-I also made a homemade chicken gravy.
-I suggest that if you are making chicken specifically for this recipe, that you simmer 2-3 chicken breasts in low-sodium chicken broth for 1 hour, then save the broth to make the gravy.
+I made a homemade chicken gravy to go with the Baked Chicken Croquettes.
+If you are making chicken specifically for this recipe, I suggest simmering 2-3 chicken breasts in low-sodium chicken broth for 1 hour, then save the broth to make the gravy.
 It will be delicious!
-You could easily do this, and shred the chicken the day before to save time.
+You could make and shred the chicken the day before to save time.

 Traditional chicken croquettes baked in the oven.
 All the delicious taste without frying!

 1 hr, 55 Total Time

 - 2 cups finely shredded chicken breast (preferably simmered in low-sodium chicken broth for 1 hour to cook)